 Odors in a home can be a factor in your home not selling.
 You will want to ensure that the home is thoroughly cleaned and fresh smelling.
 In the case of pet odors or smoke odors, you may want to re-carpet or re-paint so that you get rid of odors that may be offensive to potential buyers.

 In the process of getting your home in good showing condition, you want to focus on things that will get you money back on your investment.
 Don’t overdo it with projects where you don’t get a return on your investment, i.e. real wood blinds, kitchen remodels, adding decks, expanding room sizes, etc. Prior to jumping into a huge home improvement project, get advice from a professional.

 Some government programs such as VA and FHA home loans require that the home have a good roof and no large structural problems.
 Broken windows, poor exterior paint, or broken and heaving sidewalks are all examples of things that can make your home un-financeable for a buyer qualifying for that type of loan.

 Do not be present when an agent is showing your home.
 Buyers will be more at ease and spend more time looking at your home’s features if you are gone, and the REALTOR® will not feel rushed to get in and out of your home.

-Having a veteran agent do the negotiation on the sale of your home is when you’ll be glad you hired a professional.
+Having an experienced real estate agent do the negotiation on the sale of your home is when you’ll be glad you hired a professional.
 An agent who is good at negotiating can save you thousands of dollars and will protect your interests.
 Try to separate your emotions from your business side and remain calm during this time.